typotheque/text-shaping/docs/1-Unicode.md

 - **phonetic segmentation and serialization**
 - **inherent vowel killer doubles as conjoiner**

 Many other Indic scripts are supported by the Unicode Standard with encoding models more or less derived from the Unicode ISCII model, such as ខ្មែរ Khmer (Cambodian), සිංහල Sinhala (Sinhalese), and မြန်မာ Myanmar (Burmese).
-While there are also Indic scripts such as བོད་ Tibetan and ไทย Thai that are encoded with radically different models.
+While there are also Indic scripts such as བོད་ Tibetan and ไทย Thai that are encoded with radically different Indic models.

 ### 1.2.1 Akshara-based analysis